Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 - Connect pad 5 with Android phone/PC using a USB OTG cable, and boot it into twrp using command `fastboot boot modded-twrp-nabu.img` either through [Bugjaeger app](https://play.google.com/store/apps/details?id=eu.sisik.hackendebug&pcampaignid=web_share) or [termux](https://github.com/Kumar-Jy/trrtool) or through this [web application](https://arkt-7.github.io/nabu/) (open it in chrome).

-- TWRP should be opened , Go to Advance - Install Recovery Ramdisk - select Modded-Twrp.img from Download folder and swip to install.

-- Now go to `Install`, select `magisk.zip` from Download folder, and swipe to Install (skip this step if your device is already rooted with KSU).
+- Now go to `Install`, select `magisk.zip` from Download folder, and swipe to Install (skip this step if your device is already rooted).

 - Twrp main screen > `Advanced` > `Terminal` and type `partition $` (replace `$` with the desired partition size in GB, like `partition 60`) and press enter.